rishabhvarshney14/meme-generator/README.md

 npm start
 ```

-Note : I used [ImgFlip API](https://imgflip.com/api) to both extract all the memes and save memes.
-So there might be some memes that needed more that two text fields (like the first meme) which may cause errors on saving.
-I do not create my own backend here.
-Also once you save the meme you might get a meme with text at unexpected places since it depend on the ImgFlip API.
+Note : I used [ImgFlip API](https://imgflip.com/api) to both extract all the memes.
+For Authentication and Database I use Firebase.

+Some Features of this are :
+- Sign In / Login
+- Unique URL for each meme
+- All the saved memes are visible